The UpCode program is an internship program in which multiple teams of

 We don’t lecture — we mentor.
 UpCode gives you the kind of experience

-Build real apps that make an impact
+Build a real product that can potentially make an impact

 Collaborate with peers across cities and time zones